sevenwestmedia-labs/json-react-layouts/README.md

-# React json page layout
+# React playout

-React json page layout enables registration of components and layouts (called compositions) to open up the possibilities of pages where the layout is driven by data.
+React playout enables registration of components and layouts (called compositions) to open up the possibilities of pages where the layout is driven by data.

 ## Why